 Within the newsletter itself, be sure to include links that let subscribers share articles and posts with their friends through social media and email.
 And don’t forget to share a link to your newsletter on your own social networks whenever a new one is ready.

-And lastly, be patient.
+Lastly, be patient.
 Planning and creating an email newsletter is often a chicken-or-egg situation: do you create a newsletter to build your email list, or wait until you have a list before you start your newsletter.
 My recommendation is to start a newsletter now, and patiently build up your list.

 How will you know how you’re doing if you don’t measure?
-Use statistics like open rates, clicks and referral traffic to figure out what’s working and what isn’t.
+Use statistics like open rates, clicks, and referral traffic to figure out what’s working and what isn’t.

-You can include links to different pages or products throughout your newsletter, then track which ones are clicked the most, helping you understand the types of content, topics and messages get the most response.
+You can include links to different pages or products throughout your newsletter, then track which ones are clicked the most, helping you understand the types of content, topics, and messages get the most response.
 If you find that certain topics are shared and opened more, consider creating more content around those topics.
 You can also use these metrics to determine the best days and times to send you emails.
 If more users are opening your emails in the afternoons than mornings or evenings, try to time your communications for maximum effect.

 Lastly, open rates and bounce rates can help you identify potential problems with spam filters.
 If a particular newsletter has an uncharacteristically low open rate or an unusually high number of returned emails, something in your newsletter may have been improperly flagged.
 Check out this great article from MailChimp on ways to avoid spam filters in your email newsletters.

-Time to Start Cooking!Whether you already have a newsletter program or you’re just getting started, these tips can help you create emails that your customers will be excited to read and share.
+Whether you already have a newsletter program or you’re just getting started, these tips can help you create emails that your customers will be excited to read and share.
 As with any other recipe, this is just a starting point.
 Feel free to share your own thoughts and suggestions below.
 We’d love to hear them!